cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

 test drivers.
 In this course, we will be using CTest as a key step in our test framework.
 CTest elegantly integrates with CMake to create a unified built and test framework.
-Each unit test will be a stand-alone test program where the test code is contained within the `main` function.
-The following is an example of a unit test program for our `avg` function:
+Each unit test will be a stand-alone test program.
+The following is an example of a unit test program for our `avg`
+function:

     :::c
+    #include "avg.h"
+    #include "ece2400-stdlib.h"
     #include <stdio.h>
-    #include "avg.h"
-    #include "utst.h"

-    int main()
+    void test_case_1_basic()
     {
+      printf("\n%s\n", __func__  );
-      UTST_ASSERT_INT_EQ( avg( 10, 20 ), 15 );
+      ECE2400_CHECK_INT_EQ( avg( 10, 20 ), 15 );
-      return 0;
     }

-We provide a simple library of test macros in `utst.h` which can be used to write various testing assertions.
-The `UTST_ASSERT_INT_EQ` macro asserts that the two given integer parameters are equal.
-If they are indeed equal, then the macro prints out the values, and we move on to the next test assertion.
-If they are not equal, the the macro prints out an error message and exits the program with the value 1.
-Recall that when the program returns 0 it means success, and when the program returns 1 it means failure.
-The return value enables our test program to inform CTest of whether or not our test passed of failed.
+    int main( int argc, char* argv[] )
+    {
+      __n = ( argc == 1 ) ?
+0 : atoi( argv[1] );

+      if ( (__n <= 0) || (__n == 1) )
+        test_case_1_basic();

+      printf( "\n" );
+      return __failed;
+    }

+Our test programs will consist of a number of _test cases_.
+Each test case is a separate function which should focus on testing a specific subset of inputs.
+In this example, test case 1 tests very basic functionality.
+Each test case should start with a statement similar to line 7. `__func__` is a built-in variable which contains the function name, so these lines basically print out the name of the function.
+Each test case should then use a series of `ECE2400_CHECK` macros to check that the implementation produces the expected results.
+For example, on line 8 we check that the average of 10 and 20 is 15.
+If the check passes, then the macro prints out the values, and we move on to the next test check.
+If the check fails, then the macro prints out an error message, sets the global `__failed` variable, and returns ending that test case.
+The return value enables our test program to inform CTest of whether or not all of our test cases passed of failed.
+The main function's job is to simply call each test case function.
+Note that we get a single command line argument which specifies which test case we want to run.
+If we do not specify a command line argument then we run all of the test cases.

 We have provided the above test program in the repository for this discussion section.
 To use CTest, we need to tell it about this new test